chrisjpm/chrisjpm/README.md

 - :pushpin: I'm currently working on 2 pieces of coursework and a group project - [DeliverED Home](https://github.com/DeliverED-Home)
 - :mag: Take a look through my repos to view past coursework completed at uni.
-Some must be kept private in respect to the course's policies.
+Some must be kept private in respect to the courses' policies.
+- :mailbox_with_mail: DM me on any of my socials to ask questions! ( [Twitter](https://twitter.com/cpudev) • [Instagram](https://instagram.com/cpudev) • Discord: cpu#8729)